Matthew 22:21 Explained: What Did Jesus Mean by ‘Give to Caesar’?

 What Jesus is saying is if Caesar wants money, give it to him.
 It’s his anyway, his image is stamped on it.
 So, give him the temporary things he’s due.
 But don’t neglect God.
 While Caesar is over the temporary things of this world, God is over what’s eternal.

 What does it mean to give God his due?
-Pauls tells us in Romans 6:13: “Offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to him as an instrument of righteousness”
+Paul tells us in Romans 6:13: “Offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to him as an instrument of righteousness”

 Jesus’ answer to “Give to Caesar what is Caesar’s” is brilliant.
 It shows his wisdom and authority in the face of the religious leaders’ opposition.

 Now, that doesn’t mean we sit idly by and go along with unjust laws.
 But we fight differently than the rest of the world.
 The early church was literally being killed and imprisoned.
 What did they do?
 They fought like Jesus did, with love and kindness.
 Boldly standing on truth, but refusing to stoop.
+We are to fight with this same unwavering faith.

 Our call as Christians is to show respect to those in authority.
 Pay our taxes.
 And pray for those who hate us.
 That’s what it means to give to Caesar what is Caesar’s.